-HM Treasury requires all staff to be security cleared to Counter Terrorist Check (CTC) level as a minimum.
-For meaningful checks to be carried out, applicants will normally need to have lived in the UK for at least three years and have a UK address.
+HM Treasury requires all staff to be security cleared.
+For meaningful checks to be carried out, applicants will normally need to have lived in the UK for at least three out of the last five years and have a UK address.

-Having lived abroad is not always a bar to a security clearance, but HM Treasury will need information about where you have been living during the last three years.
-Please provide all the information requested on the application form.
+Having lived abroad for more than two out of the last five years is not always a bar to a security clearance, for example if you've served overseas with HM Forces or in some other official capacity as a representative of Her Majesty's Government.
+However, HM Treasury will need information about where you have been living during the last five years, So please provide all the information requested on the application form.

 There are two stages of security check that you will have to pass:

-1. We'll do an initial screen after you submit your application to assess whether you're likely to meet the criteria for security clearance.
+1. We'll do an initial screen after you submit your application but before invitations are issued for the assessment centre, to assess whether you're likely to meet the criteria for security clearance.
 If you don't meet the criteria we will let you know that your application can't proceed for this reason.

 Security-related eligibility is considered on a case by case basis.